gnns4hri/3D_multi_pose_estimator/README.md

 ### 3D pose stimator performance

 To evaluate the 3D estimation module we use the following metrics: Mean Per Joint Position Error **(MPJPE)**, the Mean Average Precision **(mAP)** and the Mean Recall **(mR)**.
-These metrics are applied to two distinct test sets:
+These metrics are applied to three different test sets:
 - **Detected**: Utilizes the 2D skeletons identified by a third-party detector, such as TRT-pose.
 - **Projected**: Uses the projection of the annotated 3D points from the CMU Panoptic Dataset.
+- **Average**: The 2D positions of the keypoints are computed as the average between the detected and projected 2D coordinates.

 | **Method** | **MEJPE(mm)** | **mAP** | **mR** |
 |:----------:|:-------------:|:-------:|:------:|